CRSU-Apps/MetaInsight/inst/shiny/modules/setup_load.md

 Default datasets in each format can be loaded by clicking the *Load example data* button or downloaded by clicking the *Download example data* button.

-Any errors in the uploaded data will be disarrow-turn-downed and logged in the logger.
+Any errors in the uploaded data will be displayed and logged in the logger.

-Once data is loaded successfully, it will be disarrow-turn-downed in the Data table tab.
+Once data is loaded successfully, it will be displayed in the Data table tab.

 <p style = "color:red">
 Files used before version 5.0 are no longer compatible.
 To use an older file, use the <i>Data upgrade</i> module, or remove the "StudyID" column and replace the